-Keeping your mouth as clean as possible following surgery is essential to good healing and one of the best ways to avoid infection.
-Begin brushing your remaining teeth the night of surgery, avoiding the surgery site.
-You can mix 50% hydrogen peroxide and 50% water, dip a Q-tip in the solution and wipe gently over the surgery site to keep plaque from accumulating on the sutures or teeth surrounding the area.
-Be gentle initially when cleaning the surgical areas.
-No rinsing of any kind should be performed until the day after surgery.
+Keeping your mouth clean following surgery is essential to good healing and is one of the best ways to avoid infection.
+You should brush and floss your teeth the night of surgery, avoiding the surgery site.
+Brush carefully when cleaning the surgical areas.
+You can mix 50% hydrogen peroxide/50% water.
+Dip a Q-tip in the solution and gently wipe over the surgery site.
+This will ensure plaque doesn’t accumulate on the sutures or teeth surrounding the area.
+Do not rinse your mouth until the day after surgery.

 Nausea and Vomiting